edysfy/Group_website/sysImp.md

   <img src="supporting_images/post.png" width="950px">
   </p>

+We inject the HTTP Client module into this service, so we can connect this service to our API.
 ### How to get and display data:
 When the map is initialized for the first time, we want the user to see all the GeoJson Post's made by previous users, along with the heat map.
 This service is responsible for 'getting' all GeoJson data from the back end and passing it to the Mapbox component.
 As well as managing new entries being created by the user and 'posting' them to the backend.
 It also holds the latest updated coordinates that the user has registered.
 For Mapbox to be able to render the GeoJson data from the backend, we need to convert it to a GeoJson javascript object.
 We defined a GeoJson class in the model folder.